 AmSynth has one Low Frequency Oscillator.
 This LFO can be completely off, or affecting the pitch, filter and amplitude, or any combination of the three.
 Square, triangle, sine, sample-and-hold, saw-up, saw-down and noise waveform types are provided.

 Another neat feature is the random function (sometimes called a "lazy button").
 Using the ctrl+r keys, all controls are set to a randomly-assigned level.
 A kind of "evolution" mode, this function often produces uninteresting or unplayable sounds.
 But it sometimes produces some very interesting results.
-My newer banks (from Bank 10 onwards) mostly use this approach to soundmaking (with as little "cleaning" as possible).
-My goal, as always, is to make unique, playable patches.
-(To me, that's what synthesizers are all about: very unique, yet playable sounds.)
+Many sounds I've made (from Bank 10 onwards) use this approach to soundmaking.
+Random setting selection is an ideal way to discover new sounds.

-AmSynth has unlimited polyphony capability, although 16-note polyphony is usually sufficient, and probably recommended when using multiple instances.
+AmSynth has unlimited polyphony capability, although 16-note polyphony is usually sufficient.
 Pitchbend function can be selected in halfsteps, up to 2 octaves.
 I run amSynth through the Jack audio control, although Alsa also works well.